pdfcpu/pdfcpu/content/core/sign.md

 ```

-We can see the PAdES level and the trusted certificate chain.
+We can see the reported PAdES evidence and the certificate chain resolved against pdfcpu's local certificate store.
-The output also shows that the certificate is not expired and passed the online revocation check.
+The output also shows that the certificate is not expired and that the available CRL check returned ok.

 <br>

-Next we take a look at a signature that in addition to being PAdES B-B compliant also comes with an embedded trusted timestamp.
+Next we take a look at a signature that, in addition to PAdES B-B evidence, also contains timestamp evidence.

 ```sh
 $ pdfcpu signatures validate sample2.pdf